cebarks/spriteplus/README.md

   - `BasicAnimation`:
     - an `Animation` built from a slice of `*pixel.Sprite`
   - `SheetAnimation`:
-    - an `Animation` built from a slice of IDs of a sprite sheet
+    - an `Animation` built from a slice of IDs from and graphically backed by a sprite sheets

 ---